Hannah Witton: Writing

 Witton's first book, Doing It!: Let's Talk About Sex, was released on 6 April 2017 in Europe and in America on 3 July 2018.
 The book concentrates on sex and relationships including personal experiences, and won a SitC 2017 award.
 In 2019, Untendrumherumreden, the German translation, was published.

 Her second book, The Hormone Diaries: The Bloody Truth About Our Periods, covering experiences of menstruation and education around it, was released in June 2019.

 Podcast

 In May 2019, Witton launched a podcast Doing It with Hannah Witton focusing on sex, relationships, taboos and our bodies.
-The podcast follows an interview format where Witton invites a guest to talk about a topic where they have expertise, in conversation.
-The podcast is distributed by Global, and was nominated in the podcast category in the 2020 Global Awards.
+The podcast followed an interview format where Witton invited a guest to talk about a topic where they have expertise, in conversation.
+The podcast was distributed by Global, and was nominated in the podcast category in the 2020 Global Awards.
 It ended in December 2023.

 TV and radio

 Witton presented the ITV2 sex and relationships show Love Fix in February 2016.

 Witton was a guest presenter for BBC Radio 5 Live on issues to do with sex and relationships, and has been a guest on various BBC radio talk segments on many occasions.
 Witton had a weekly radio show The Hannah Witton Show and co-presented an episode of The Calum McSwiggan Show on internet radio station Fubar Radio, and has presented the BBC Radio 1 segment The Internet Takeover.